cloudify-cosmo/cloudify-manager/README.md

 #### Installing Cloudify Manager

-7. `yum` install the rpm:
+6. `yum` install the rpm:

+`sudo yum install -y /tmp/cloudify-manager-install-premium-1.0-1.x86_64.rpm` or
-`sudo yum install -y /tmp/cloudify-manager-install-1.0-1.x86_64.rpm`
+`sudo yum install -y /tmp/cloudify-manager-install-community-1.0-1.x86_64.rpm`

-8. This step extracts necessary files on the system and gives permissions to the `/opt/cloudify-manager-install` folder.
+7. This step extracts necessary files on the system and gives permissions to the `/opt/cloudify-manager-install` folder.
 One of the files extracted is the `cfy_manager` executable which will be used to actually install the manager.
-9. Only the private and public IPs are necessary to install the manager, and those can be provided directly to the executable like this:
+8. Only the private and public IPs are necessary to install the manager, and those can be provided directly to the executable like this:

 `cfy_manager install --private-ip <PRIVATE-IP> --public-ip <PUBLIC-IP>`